kagsteiner/RPGMaker_AICharacter/README.md

 ### Set NPC Description
 - description: any text.
 Use it to tell the LLM name and features of this NPC, background story etc. Ensure that you use the same article for description and other commands (ie. always "you" or "she").

+### Set NPC Item Quantity
+The plugin features a very simple item system so that the LLM can give the player items.
+Currently they cannot equip items, use them to fight or so.
+They are just for trading.
+Install the plugin GiveItemToNPC, and the player gets a "Give..." option in the RPG's item menu.
+He can then select an adjacent NPC and the item will be transferred from the character's inventory to the NPC's inventory.
+Please note: The NPC inventory is _outside_ of RPGMaker, just in the plugin.
+When the LLM is invoked to decide what to do, its inventory is passed as part of its context.
+If an NPC decides to give the player an item, the NPC's inventory will be adjusted accordingly (either the quantity owned by the NPC is reduced or the item is completely removed).

+The command "Set NPC Item Quantity" can be used to programmatically set up the NPC's inventory.
+- id: the item's id - look it up in RPGMaker.
+- quantity: the quantity.
+Set it to 3 and the NPC will own 3 of this kind.

 ### Decide And Act
 Based on what is written in the description, allow the NPC to choose any action.
 Possible actions the NPC can select are: